Secretary Of Education Access to Criminal Records Statute

 A person who, without authorization, discloses criminal record check information received under this law shall be fined not more than $5,000.00 per disclosure.
 If an applicant suffers damages as a result of the disclosure, the applicant can recover those damages and reasonable attorney fees in a civil suit.

 - Please allow three to four (3 – 4) weeks from the date your applicant was fingerprinted for processing.

-- If you have not received a report back within 4 weeks, please call our Record Check Line at 802-241-5320.
+- If you have not received a report back within four (4) weeks, please call our Record Check Line at 802-241-5320 or email us.

 The Department of Public Safety will bill each agency based on the record checks received for the previous month.
 The fee for a Title 16 (Education Employment) request is $13.25 for employees and $11.25 for volunteers.
 Checks should be made payable to the Department of Public Safety.